shoukoo/backstage-plugin-scaffolder-cuelang/README.md

 # Backstage template action for Cuelang
 This is a Cuelang actions plugin for the scaffolder-backend in Backstage.

-This action uses Cue flow engine to generate template dynamically, you can read more detail [here](https://cuetorials.com/go-api/workflows/custom/)
+This action utilises the Cue flow engine to dynamically generate templates, you can read more detail [here](https://cuetorials.com/go-api/workflows/custom/)

 ## Prerequisites
 Ensure that Cuelang is properly installed in the Backstage instance